GrinLens/Zemax-Spherical-GRIN/README.md

 # Zemax-Spherical-GRIN
 ### Zemax / Optical Studio Model for Spherical GRIN Lens

-See file "MGRIN Surface and Tools for Zemax Documentation.docx" for more details.
+See file "MGRIN Surface and Tools for Zemax Documentation.pdf" for more details.

 File list:
 ## Documentation